-I actually thought the book was kind of lame, but in our discussion of it, my friend Emily made a passing comment that has changed my thank you card writing life.
+I actually thought the book was kind of lame, but in our discussion of it, my friend Emily made a passing comment that has changed my writing a thank you card life forever.

-She mentioned that an aunt (or someone along those lines) had told her that you should never start a thank-you card with “thank you.”
+She mentioned that an aunt (or someone along those lines) had told her that the best rule for how to write a thank you card is to never start a thank you note with “thank you.”

-I’ve always struggled with thank-you cards, feeling like I wrote one line and then had basically nothing left to say.
+I’ve always struggled with how to write a thank you card, feeling like I wrote one line and then had basically nothing left to say.
 You know how it goes – you start out with, “Thank you so much for the new shirt.”
 And then something lame like “I really love it and appreciate you thinking of me and I’m sure I’ll wear it lots.”

 And then think, “I should have started with bigger handwriting. . . ”

-But this little trick suddenly made writing thank-you cards so easy for me.
+But this little trick suddenly made writing a thank-you card so easy for me.